Peace-I/cssproject/README.md

 # cssproject
-A repository of containing projects that applies CSS.
+A repository containing projects that apply CSS.
 This project highlights my experience in writing CSS.
-Each file is has different projects, along wit its unique challenges.
+Each file has different projects, along with its unique challenges.